-In this article we look at the guitar strap in depth.
-This includes;
+In this article, we look at the guitar strap and all the types available in the market.
+So let us jump right in!

 1. Guitar Strap Materials?